chrissschin/101-109_exercises/solving_props_notes.md

 ASK QUESTIONS TO VERIFY YOUR UNDERSTANDING

 ** lets say input doesnt match requirement. since it wasn't asked.
 You look for potential edge cases. **

+working with requirements not so explicit examples. like when they just give you an example but not much copy.
+    - turn them explicit
+    input :
+        - ask for edge cases. what happens when its an even number? output :
+        - ask more specifically whats returned on the output
+    - model the problem